Factual/skuld/README.md

 run of a task can log status updates to Skuld, checkpointing their progress and allowing users to check how far along their tasks have gone.

-Skuld combines techniques from many distributed systems: Dynamo-style consistent hashing, quorums over vnodes, and anti-entropy provide the highly-available basis for Skuld's immutable dataset, including enqueues, updates, and completions.
-All AP operations are represented by Convergent Replicated Data Types (CRDTs), ensuring convergence in the absence of strong consistency.
-CP operations (e.g.  claims) are supported by a leader election/quorum protocol similar to Viewstamped Replication or Raft, supported by additional constraints on handoff transitions between disparate cohorts.
+Skuld combines techniques from many distributed systems: [Dynamo][dynamo]-style consistent hashing, quorums over vnodes, and anti-entropy provide the highly-available basis for Skuld's immutable dataset, including enqueues, updates, and completions.
+All AP operations are represented by [Convergent Replicated Data Types (CRDTs)][crdts], ensuring convergence in the absence of strong consistency.
+CP operations (e.g.  claims) are supported by a leader election/quorum protocol similar to [Viewstamped Replication][viewstamped] or [Raft][raft], supported by additional constraints on handoff transitions between disparate cohorts.

 Skuld relies on semi-synchronized clocks: the network, GC pauses, and clock skew may introduce message skew of no more than eta seconds.
 Skuld is intended